-$\mathbf{2.1}$ The Effects of Government Purchases
+2.1 The Effects of Government Purchases

-We first consider a small VAR specification including four variables: government purchases (government consumption plus public investment), GDP (excluding copper and other natural resources), private consumption (of durables and nondurables), and the government deficit (excluding copperrelated revenues).2 The first three variables are expressed in logs and normalized by the size of the population.
+We first consider a small VAR specification including four variables: government purchases (government consumption plus public investment), GDP (excluding copper and other natural resources), private consumption (of durables and nondurables), and government deficit (excluding copperrelated revenues).
+The first three variables are expressed in logs and normalized by the size of the population.
 The deficit is normalized by lagged GDP.
-Data availability makes us restrict the sample to the period 1990Q1-2010Q1.
+Data availability restricts the sample to the period 1990Q1-2010Q1.
 Our VAR includes four lags of all the variables, a constant term and a second order polynomial in time.

-Following much of the literature, identification relies on the assumption that government purchases are predetermined relative to the other variables included in the VAR.3 In other words, we interpret reduced form innovations to government purchases as exogenous shocks to that variable.
+Following much of the literature, identification relies on the assumption that government purchases are predetermined relative to the other variables included in the VAR.
+In other words, we interpret reduced form innovations to government purchases as exogenous shocks to that variable.
 This is equivalent to ordering government purchases first in a Cholesky factorization of the VAR.

 Figure 1 reports the impulse responses to a one standard deviation shock to government purchases, together with the corresponding 95 percent confidence intervals.
 Note that government purchases increase by nearly close to two percent on impact.
 In response to that fiscal expansion, both GDP and consumption rise.
-Both variables display a pattern that is roughly similar over time, with the peak being attained four quarters after the shock in the case of output and three quarters in the case of consumption.
-Not surprisingly, the deficit increases on impact.
+Both variables display a pattern that is roughly similar over time,